Hillview High School

+Hillview High School is a public English medium co-educational high school in Pretoria, South Africa.
+The school was established in 1955 and is one of the oldest schools in the city.
+The school moved to the current campus in the suburb of Roseville, in 1979 from a location closer to the city centre.

 Sport

 Sport is not compulsory, as the school believes that the success and enjoyment is with voluntary participation.

 Sporting facilities include, athletics grounds, several tennis courts and hockey fields, a basketball court (outdoor), several netball fields and soccer fields.

 The School offers the following sports: